Easy Panzanella Salad with Burrata

 In season tomatoes are probably one of my favorite foods.
 They are SO delicious when they’re in season and perfectly ripe.

 And trust me on this one, I used to hate tomatoes.
-Like, I think they used to be one of my least favorite vegetables.
+I think they used to be one of my least favorite vegetables.

 But there’s something about produce when it’s in season that makes it infinitely more delicious.